racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/SAL.md

 [[note]]
 **Note**

-Starting from PyLabs 5.0 it is recommended not to use the CMDB (Configuration Management Data Base) approach anymore, but just wrap system calls and implement the logic from a CMDB in your Q-Shell script calling the SAL.
+Starting from Pylabs 5.0 it is recommended not to use the CMDB (Configuration Management Data Base) approach anymore, but just wrap system calls and implement the logic from a CMDB in your Q-Shell script calling the SAL.
 [[/note]]